 Affordable bass that sounds good.
 It has really good tone and a nice, easy to play neck.
 Used it at gigs and was pleased with the overall sound of the bass.

-Zoom R16- Great recorder.
-Lots of features and easy to use and navigate.
+Zoom R16- Great recorder!!
+It has lots of features and it's easy to use and navigate.
 I've received a lot of great comments on this step by step tutorial I did.
 I also did 4 follow up videos to this one that can be found on my YouTube channel.
 Spinning Wheel, My Wonderful Pain, and Yours, Mine, And Ours was recorded with this.
 Click the original music videos tab above to check them out.

 Review of the Boss CEB-3 Bass Chorus

 pedal.
 It's the best bass chorus out there in my opinion.